-In some rare, judges grant evictions delays and stays.
+In some rare cases, judges grant evictions delays and stays.
 But this is only possible if you and your attorney can prove that the bank has been careless in a legal requirement during the foreclosure.
 The fraudulent behavior of many banks has been exposed over the past few year which is why more and more courts are being used to fight foreclosure.
-But fighting bank is a very expensive and time-consuming process even if your case is rock solid.
+But fighting a bank is a very expensive and time-consuming process even if your case is rock solid.
 And for many people, at the end of it all they fail miserably, losing all that time, money and their house.

 - Propose a move-out bonus.

 Buyers of foreclosed properties often spend thousands on lawyers and other eviction costs.
 You can save everyone the money and time by taking some of the money yourself.
 It is known as ‘cash for keys’ and can make things go a lot smoother.
 Also, you protect the property and helping the bank and buyers by keeping the property safe from squatters before the buyers can take possession of the property and move in themselves.